Did a skunk spray your dog? Here’s how to help them smell better

 You’re on your morning dog walk, taking in the views, when you notice a black dot in the distance.
 As you get closer, you both realize it’s a skunk.
 Because the skunk feels threatened, it sprays its unique, smelly odor onto your pup as it runs away.

 While it’s not a scent you’d want to bottle up, don’t fret.
-Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, is here to share how to rid your dog of this smelly skunk spray.
+Dr. Aliya McCullough, Fetch’s on-staff veterinarian, is here to share how to rid your dog of this smelly skunk spray.

 When a skunk sprays a dog (especially in their eye or mouth area), you may want to see your veterinarian to ensure there aren’t any health risks from the spray.
 For example, skunk spray in a dog’s eyes can cause health issues like conjunctivitis and corneal ulcers.
 So look out for your pup holding their eyes shut or constantly squinting.